Islay Accommodation

 Cala Sith Guesthouse

 Are you intending to fly to Islay?
-If so, this guesthouse accommodation is ideal thanks to its position just three miles from the airport in Port Ellen.
-The four-star accommodation offers free breakfast and stylish and relaxing rooms to stay in.
+If so, this guesthouse accommodation is ideal thanks to it being centrally located and just three miles from the airport in Port Ellen.
+The four-star accommodation offers free breakfast and stylish, relaxing rooms to stay in.

 Check Online Availability